chuckjaz/invariant/src/file-tree/file-tree.md

 ## `primary`

 The primary block store for the linked content.
 Is the considered the primary source of the content.
-However, this should only be used if a finder cannot otherwise find it as it is more likely a findeer will find a geographically closer location for the content.
+However, this should only be used if a finder cannot otherwise find it as it is more likely a finder will find a geographically closer location for the content.

 # `:entries`